 This simply means a boat that is rented without a skipper or crew.
 This means you will need to skipper and navigate the boat yourself.
 This is a big responsibility as you are in charge of safety onboard the boat.
 Depending on the locations of your bareboat charter, you will need to show evidence of some type of certification and/or previous boating experience.
 On the French Riviera it is obligatory to hold a valid boat driving licence to drive any boat over 5o hp.

-What hidden/extra costs are there when renting a boat?
+What hidden/extra costs are there when going for a boat rental?